Print this page »

 • Simply post a comment here ».

-• Simply update to the latest version.
+• Fixed now – update to the latest version.

 • I use OS X 10.4 (Tiger) and Coda/the plugin crashes